django-cms/djangocms-text-ckeditor/README.rst

     CKEDITOR_SETTINGS = {
 	    'language': '{{ language }}',
-	    'toolbar': 'CMSPlaceholder',
+	    'toolbar': 'CMS',
 	    'skin': 'moono',
 	}

 This is the default dict that holds all **CKEditor** settings.
-If you want to use the CKEditor in your own models, then use the ``HTMLField`` from ``djangocms_text_ckeditor.fields`` and replace ``toolbar`` against ``HTMLField`` in the above settings, in order to add an additional Link/Unlink editor to the toolbar.
+If you want to use the CKEditor in your own models, then use the ``HTMLField`` from ``djangocms_text_ckeditor.fields`` and replace ``'toolbar': 'CMS'`` against ``'toolbar': 'HTMLField'`` in the above settings, in order to add an additional Link/Unlink editor to the toolbar.

 For an  overview of all the available settings have a look here: